NYCPython/wheretomeetup/README.md

 #### The code

-After closing the repository with
+After cloning the repository with
 `git clone https://github.com/NYCPython/wheretomeetup.git`.
 After the code has been downloaded, `cd` into the `wheretomeetup` folder, create/activate a virtual environment, and run: